ccoutant/dwarf-locations/013-generalize-address-spaces.md

 >    operation is evaluated, not the context when the location
 >    returned by the evaluation of `DW_OP_mem` is used.
 >
->    *For example, if AS is for per thread storage then, the location
+>    *For example, if AS is for per thread storage, then the location
 >    storage corresponds to the current thread.
 Therefore if the
 >    location is accessed by an operation, the location storage
 >    selected when the location was created is accessed, and not the